dschmeh/lighthouseR/README.md

 # lighthouseR
-A simple Package to start and retrive Data from Lighthouse in R You can find out more about Lighthouse here:https://developers.google.com/web/tools/lighthouse/
+A simple Package to start and retrieve Data from Lighthouse in R You can find out more about Lighthouse here:https://developers.google.com/web/tools/lighthouse/

 # Installation